 1993 The adjacent Pennsylvania Convention Center opened and brought new customers to the market.

-1994 Non-profit Reading Terminal Market Corporation created to manage the market.
+1994 Non-profit Reading Terminal Market Corporation was created to manage the market.

 2000 The Reading Terminal Market was 100% occupied, a result of growth in downtown residential population and tourism.